 GPCR Workshop 2017

-This third workshop is organized by Confometrx Research Foundation and Monash Institute of Pharmaceutical Sciences, Melbourne, Australia.
+This fourth workshop is organized by Confometrx Research Foundation and Monash Institute of Pharmaceutical Sciences, Melbourne, Australia.

 Confometrx Research Foundation is a public non-profit foundation founded by Brian and Tong Sun Kobilka in 2009.
 The specific purpose of the foundation is to bring together scientists from academia, biotechnology and pharmaceutical industry to exchange ideas, disseminate information, and discuss challenges related to drug development for G-protein coupled receptors in order to facilitate the discovery of more effective and selective therapeutics for unmet medical needs.